wolfSSL/osp/apache-httpd/README.md

 sudo make install
 ```

+If you get an error from buildconf about libtool not being found, you may need to install the libtool binary (libtool-bin on Ubuntu/Debian).

 The default install directory is `/usr/local/apache2`.

-Note: If having error with libxml use `--with-libxml2 CFLAGS="-I/usr/include/libxml2"`
-    or use "expat" library and replace with `--with-expat=/usr`.
+Note: If having error with libxml2, make sure you have it installed (libxml2-dev on Ubuntu/Debian).
+You still might get an error about includes; if so, try `--with-libxml2 CFLAGS="-I/usr/include/libxml2"` or use "expat" library and replace with `--with-expat=/usr`.

 See `httpd-2.4.39/INSTALL` for more information.